George Robledo: International career

 Chile recruited Robledo for the 1950 FIFA World Cup, even though he spoke no Spanish.
-He made his debut in the opening group game against England (one of his opponents reputedly warned him after he'd hit the post "Steady, George, you're not playing for Newcastle now, you know") and scored in Chile's 5–2 victory over the United States.
-He was in the Chile squad for the 1955 and 1957 South American Championships, finishing as runners-up in the former tournament.
+He made his debut in the opening group game against England (one of his opponents reputedly warned him after he had hit the post "Steady, George, you're not playing for Newcastle now, you know") and scored in Chile's 5–2 victory over the United States.
+He was in the Chile squad for the 1955 and 1957 South American Championships, finishing as runner-up in the former tournament.

 Robledo made thirty-one appearances for his national side, scoring eight goals over a period of seven years.

 Personal life

 Robledo married in 1959, and later had a daughter.
 He finally retired from football in 1961 and took charge of the sports program in St Peter's school, Viña del Mar, where he remained leading a quiet life until his death of a heart attack on 1 April 1989, just before his 63rd birthday.
 He was survived by his wife Gladys and daughter Elizabeth.

 His brother Ted had died nearly 20 years earlier, having fallen from an oil tanker into the sea off the coast of Dubai in December 1970.
 His body has never been found.

 In May 2022, his daughter, Elizabeth, announced that she would auction some belongings of her father.
 The shirt with which George scored the goal against Arsenal in the 1952 FA Cup final – the goal that was included in the artwork of the John Lennon album Walls and Bridges – was sold for £7,500.